Tech901/web-programming-precourse/PreCourse-Exercise.md

 CSS (Cascading Style Sheets) is a markup language for describing the presentation of web pages.
 Using CSS, we are able to style the appearance of a webpage; the background colors of a page, the position of an image, the color and typeface of fonts, and animations can be achieved by using CSS.
 This is why HTML/CSS are usually joined at the hip, they naturally compliment each other.
 Although HTML & CSS are often coupled together, it is important to remember that they are standalone languages.

-CSS can be applied to HTML is three ways: inline, internally, and externally.
+CSS can be applied to HTML three ways: inline, internally, and externally.
 Inline styles can be applied directly to tags using the style attribute.
 Internal styles are applied to the entire page by placing all of the CSS styles in the document head or styles can be written in separate CSS file and linked to your HTML.
 While there is technically nothing wrong with inline or internal styles, css should be written separately in its own standalone file that can be read by your html.
 As your CSS becomes more complex, it may even be broken into separate pages or organized by components using SCSS.
 This will keep your code clean, organized, and as lightweight as possible.

 CSS is structured using a variety of rules that are used to identify parts of a page and the styles that should apply to them.
 A rule set consists of one or more declarations specifying property:value pairs that change the appearance of particular elements.
 While HTML uses tags, CSS uses selectors to identify particular html elements.
 Aside from selecting elements by name, we could also use classes or ID's as we will learn later in the course.
 If we wanted to change the color of our html paragraph above, we could use this CSS.